Senan3307/Mini-Project-01---Network-Setup-and-Troubleshooting/README.md

 Add switch

-Connect the end devices to the switch with ethernet cables
+As seen in the image below, you then connect the end devices to the switch using the ethernet cables.
+It will take a little bit of time for the switch to boot and connect to the end devices.
+The green triangles in packet tracer indicated successful communication between the switch and the end device.
 ![Alt text](PC_to_Switch_Ethernet.png)

 Add mobile devices